OHIF/Viewers/platform/docs/docs/configuration/url.md

 You can modify the URL at any state of the app to get the desired result.
 Here are different part of the APP that you can modify:

+## Log levels

+You can set various log levels by using the `log` parameter according to the `ulog` settings.
+For example `log=debug` will show debug level logging.
+You can also enable a specific module, eg `debug=ui:*` would enable all UI logging at the debug level.

 ## WorkList